sosy-lab/sv-witnesses/README.md

 Using refinement for predicate analysis with PredicateAbstractionRefinementStrategy strategy.
 (PredicateCPA:PredicateCPARefiner.init, INFO)

-[...]

-Starting analysis ...
-(CPAchecker.runAlgorithm, INFO)

-Stopping analysis ...
-(CPAchecker.runAlgorithm, INFO)

-Verification result: FALSE.
-Property violation (__VERIFIER_error(); called in line 751) found by chosen configuration.
-More details about the verification run can be found in the directory "./output".
 </pre>

 The violation-witness automaton is written to ``output/witness.graphml``.
-If the verification is applied to the task ``ssh-simplified/s3_clnt_1_false-unreach-call.cil.c`` from the SV-COMP benchmark set, the witness should look similar to [this witness](s3_cln1_false.witness.cpachecker.graphml).
+If the verification is applied an [example program](minepump_spec1_product33_false-unreach-call_false-termination.cil.c) and [specification](PropertyUnreachCall.prp) from the SV-COMP'17 benchmark set, the witness should look similar to [this witness](minepump_spec1_product33_false-unreach-call_false-termination.cil.graphml).

 ### Writing a Violation Witness with Ultimate Automizer
 From the Ultimate Automizer directory, the following command will start Ultimate Automizer to verify a task for which it will come up with a feasible counterexample: